PDP-10/its/README.md

 2. Then the tapes are used to create a file system on an RP06 disk and populate it with a minimal system, and also source code.

-3. Finally, the system is booted from the disk, and MIDAS is invoked to assemble ITS from source code.
+3. Next, the system is booted from the disk, and MIDAS is invoked to assemble ITS from source code.

+4. Finally, the whole file system is dumped to tape.